🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 Yeah, not from you.

-And can you read there was another clip there too where he was talking, uh, I believe I sent to Lane, where it sort of sets the stage where he was talking about French bulldogs, and he's like, people say don't oh I don't care, bro.
+And there was another clip there, too, where he was talking, I believe I sent to Lane, where it sort of sets the stage where he was talking about French bulldogs.

 It's an effing dog.

-Oh, yeah, yeah, breathing problems, whatever.
+Oh, you got breathing problems, whatever.

-Yeah, which by the way, also just shows like this is someone who treats a dog as an accessory.
+Yeah, which, by the way, also just shows like this is someone who treats a dog as an accessory.

 So adding all that up, I go, yeah, he probably doesn't necessarily know how to treat a dog.

-Um I don't really like when people get these designer breeds that have a lifespan of six years because they become an abomination so that some lady can stick its thumb up the dog's ass at Westminster.
+I don't really like when people get these designer breeds that have a lifespan of six years because they become an abomination so that some lady can stick its thumb up the dog's ass at Westminster.

 Dogs were designed for a purpose.